Vinoth-03/UART_DATA_TRANSMISSION/README.md

-# UART Data Transmission Firmware
+# UART Data Transmission

 Welcome to the UART Data Transmission repository!
-This project is all about seamless and efficient communication between a personal computer (PC) and an Arduino UNO microcontroller.
-Using the Universal Asynchronous Receiver-Transmitter (UART) protocol, this firmware facilitates not just the transfer of text data but also measures the speed of data flow in real-time.
+This project is dedicated to enabling bidirectional data communication between a PC and an Arduino UNO using the UART protocol.
+It's designed to not only transfer text data efficiently but also to measure the data transmission speed in real-time.

 ## Project Structure

-### `FinalPC.py`
+### `TransmissionPC.py`
-A Python script that takes the lead in sending text data to the Arduino, character by character.
-It's smart enough to calculate and display the data transmission and reception rates in bits per second.
+A Python script that is responsible for sending text data to the Arduino, one character at a time.
+It also measures and displays the data transmission and reception speeds in bits per second.

-### `FinalMCU.ino`
+### `TransmissionMCU.ino`
-An Arduino sketch that plays a crucial role in receiving data from the PC, safeguarding it within the EEPROM, and echoing it back when asked.
+An Arduino sketch that is crucial for receiving data from the PC, storing it in EEPROM, and sending it back upon request.

 ## Directory Contents

-- **FinalPC**: This directory is the command center for the PC-side operations, housing the `FinalPC.py` script.
+- **TransmissionPC**: This directory contains the PC-side script, `TransmissionPC.py`, which manages data transmission and displays received data.

-- **FinalMCU**: Consider this the brain of the microcontroller unit, containing the `FinalMCU.ino` sketch written in Embedded C/C++.
+- **TransmissionMCU**: This directory contains the MCU firmware, `TransmissionMCU.ino`, written in Embedded C/C++, which handles data reception, storage, and transmission.

 ## Getting Started

 ### Prerequisites
-- Python 3.x installed on your PC.
+- Python 3.x
-- An Arduino Uno or a compatible microcontroller board.
+- Arduino Uno or a compatible board
-- A standard USB cable to establish a connection with the PC.
+- USB cable for PC connection
-- A USB to UART bridge for smooth communication.
+- USB to UART converter

 ### Installation and Operation
-1. Begin by connecting the Arduino Uno to your PC using the USB cable.
+1. Connect the Arduino Uno to the PC using the USB cable.
-2. Flash the `FinalMCU.ino` onto your Arduino to breathe life into it.
+2. Upload the `TransmissionMCU.ino` sketch to the Arduino Uno.
-3. Fire up the `FinalPC.py` script on your PC to start the conversation.
+3. Run the `TransmissionPC.py` script on the PC.
-4. Double-check that you've selected the right COM port in the script for your Arduino.
+4. Make sure the correct COM port for the Arduino Uno is specified in the script.

-## A Note to the Users
+## Note
-We've taken a minimalist approach here, avoiding the use of any pre-cooked libraries like `EEPROM.h`.
-Every function related to EEPROM operations is crafted from scratch, giving you a lean and mean codebase.
+The Arduino code provided avoids the use of standard libraries such as `EEPROM.h`.
+All EEPROM read and write functionalities are implemented from the ground up, without external libraries.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-A shoutout to all UART enthusiasts and the open-source community for the inspiration and support.
+Thanks to the UART community and all contributors who have made this project possible.